Azure/Cloud-Native/website/blog-cnny/2023-02-08/index.md

 ## Generate TLS certificate and store in Azure Key Vault

 We deployed an Azure Key Vault [yesterday](#FIXME) to store secrets.
-We'll use it again to store our TLS certificates too.
+We'll use it again to store a TLS certificate too.

-Let's create and export a self-signed certificate for our custom domain.
+Let's create and export a self-signed certificate for the custom domain.

 ```bash
 DNS_NAME=eshoponweb$RANDOM.com